 Mayhill Fowler

-Mayhill Fowler teaches and researches the cultural history of Russia, Ukraine and Eastern Europe.
-She focuses in particular on how different kinds of state systems shape creativity, and how diversity leads to innovation.
+Mayhill Fowler teaches and researches the cultural history of Ukraine and Eastern Europe.
+She focuses in particular on theater history, and more broadly, how different kinds of state systems shape creativity, and how diversity leads to innovation.
 She is a former actress, trained in history at Princeton, and has taught at the University of Toronto, the Ukrainian Catholic University and at various summer schools across Ukraine.
+Her teaching centers on global citizenship, on educating students about Eastern Europe, and on connecting the classroom with the world outside the university.

 • PhD, history, Princeton University, 2011